mjarkk/forum/README.md

 ## Webserver Setup
 - go to: [/releases](https://github.com/mjarkk/forum/releases)
 - Download the latest version and copy the fils to the webserver
+- Make sure to chmod `666` or `777` all files to ensure file premissions

 ## Setup Dev
 - Install [node.js](https://nodejs.org/en/)